randallknutson/pod/README.md

 * The original 0pen-dash repository from which this was forked was removed by the owner.

-* This fork has diverged much from the structure of the previous implementation, which was based on hardcoded responses.
-This version attempts to have a state the mimics more pod details like reservoir level, total delivery, alerts, and faults, and builds dynamic responses based on that state.
+* This fork has diverged from the original implementation, which was based on hardcoded responses.
+This version mimics more pod details like reservoir level, total delivery, alerts, and faults, and builds dynamic responses based on that state.

-* This version also mimics a behavior we see in real pods where the pod disconnects every 3 minutes; this can be used with iOS hooks to make a heartbeat to run Loop in situations where a BLE CGM is not available.
+* This version also mimics a behavior we see in some DASH pods where the pod disconnects every 3 minutes; this can be used with iOS hooks to make a heartbeat to run Loop in situations where a BLE CGM is not available.

-* It also has a websocket based API that can used by a separate [NodeJS/React frontend](https://github.com/ps2/pod_simulator_frontend), that is installed an run separately for now.
+* It also has a websocket based API that can used by a separate [NodeJS/React frontend](https://github.com/ps2/pod_simulator_frontend), that is installed and run separately for now.

 Requirements:
-1. Version of iOS code that handles this - under development - not ready for others to use
+1. Version of iOS code (Loop app) that will interact with this simulator - Loop dev branch or FreeAPS freeaps_dev branch
-2. Raspberry pi with Bluetooth BLE (using a pi4 right now)
+2. Raspberry pi with Bluetooth BLE (using a pi3b or pi4 right now)
 3. The user must have sudo privilege on the pi
 4. Install the go language on your device (search internet for procedure)

-  *  You can build on pi directly or use cross-compiler and scp the executable
+You can build on pi directly or use cross-compiler and scp the executable

 ## Build on the pi